 4. YouTube Art Tutorials

 Art lessons on YouTube attract huge audiences and a loyal following.
-YouTube provides a great platform for artists to share their talents with the world for free and still earn a great income.
+YouTube provides a great platform for talented artists to share their knowledge with a wider audience for free while earning a great income.

 That’s not including referral and affiliate links.